Natural 2HDMs without FCNCs: THE 2HDM, HIERARCHICAL VEVs AND THEORETICAL CONSTRAINTS

-Notice that by demanding hermiticity, the potential keeps $\lambda_5$ as the only complex coefficient while the rest, $m_{11}^2$, $m_{22}^2$, and $\lambda_{1,2,3,4}$, as real.
-By a phase redefinition, the complex phase of $\lambda_5$ can be turned to zero without any loss of generality.
-Therefore, only seven parameters are physical and the potential is CP-symmetric.
+Notice that by demanding hermiticity, the potential keeps $\lambda_5$ as the only complex coefficient while $m_{11}^2$, $m_{22}^2$, and $\lambda_{1,2,3,4}$ are real.
+By a phase redefinition the complex phase of $\lambda_5$ can be turned to zero without loss of generality.
+Therefore, only seven parameters are physical, and the potential is CP-symmetric.
 For a thorough assessment of two-Higgs-doublet models (2HDMs) please refer to~\cite{Branco:2011iw} and for more recent reviews to~\cite{Bhattacharyya:2015nca,Diaz-Cruz:2019vka}.

-In the past, 2HDMs with family or flavor universal $\mathbb{Z}_2$-parity assignments have been mostly investigated.
-This is understandable as natural flavor conserving (NFC) theories demand it as a condition~\cite{Paschos:1976ay,Glashow:1976nt}.
-More recently, nonetheless, some family non-universal setups have been investigated~\cite{Ibarra:2014fla,Bauer:2015kzy,Ghosh:2015gpa,Altmannshofer:2015esa,Botella:2016krk,Altmannshofer:2017uvs,Altmannshofer:2018bch,Chulia:2019evx,Nomura:2019dhw}.
-In general, all of them contain tree-level FCNCs and in order to suppress them different mechanisms have to be invoked.
-Our models here proposed assume a certain region of the flavor space where all Yukawa matrices become diagonal in the mass basis, irrespective of the fact that initially they were not proportional to the mass matrix.
-This is known as Yukawa alignment~\cite{Pich:2009sp}, in its flavor universal form, or general flavor (also called singular) alignment in its flavor non-universal one~\cite{Penuelas:2017ikk,Rodejohann:2019izm}.
-The two models we discuss here are examples of the latter ansatz.

-The outline of this paper gets as follows.
-In Sec.~\ref{sec:2hdms} we review the main theoretical constraints of two-Higgs-doublet models with a softly-broken $\mathbb{Z}_2$ symmetry and show how to build a hierarchical VEV alignment.
-Afterwards, in Sec.~\ref{sec:SA} we briefly revisit the singular alignment ansatz which guarantees the absence of tree-level FCNCs.
-We then apply it, in Sec.~\ref{sec:models}, in a judicious manner to create two new types of 2HDMs whose scalar mediated interactions with fermions conserve flavor at tree-level.
-Thereafter, in Sec.~\ref{sec:pheno} we define the benchmark scenarios that will simplify our analysis and the main phenomenological constraints which are relevant to our models.
-In Sec.~\ref{sec:results}, we discuss the most critical differences and explore some phenomenological consequences, and finally conclude in Sec.~\ref{sec:conc}.